Marouan-git/SpinQuant/README.md

 ### **4\.
 Plotting and General Notes**

-* The plotting/ directory contains various Python scripts (plot\_mixed\_precision\_results.py, plot\_sensitivity.py, etc.) to visualize the results from the analysis and evaluation steps.
+The [plotting](./plotting/) directory contains various Python scripts (plot\_mixed\_precision\_results.py, plot\_sensitivity.py, etc.) to visualize the results from the analysis and evaluation steps.
+You might need to update some hard coded paths corresponding to the location of the results files.

-* **Important**: The shell scripts in the scripts/ directory may contain hardcoded paths (e.g., for models, datasets, or output files).
+**Important**: The shell scripts in the scripts/ directory may contain hardcoded paths (e.g., for models, datasets, or output files).
 You may need to edit these paths to match your local environment setup.